 It may have been ‘lost’ to the world before being rediscovered by Hiram Bingham in 1911 but the descendants of the Incas had always known its secrets.
 You can reach this wonderful site either by making the traditional trek along the Inca Trail or by rail from Cuzco to the town of Aguas Calientes.
 Read about train and trekking options to Machu Pichu here.

 Your first view of Machu Picchu will literally take your breath away.
 This site is on everybody’s wish list and the most rewarding way to arrive there is on foot.
 For this reason, every tour we offer to Machu Picchu includes the possibility of walking in.
 The traditional route is along the Inca Trail, although there are a number of equally rewarding alternatives.
 And if you’d really love to hike in but can’t spare the time for a full trek, there is a short Inca Trail walk you can do.

-For details on all the Inca Trail options call and speak with one of our specialists. to help you decide what will suit you or view them here:
+For details on all the Inca Trail options call and speak with one of our specialists.

 A beautiful and fertile valley just beyond Cuzco, with scattered villages and stunning views of snow-capped mountains.

 Some of the towns in the Sacred Valley are: